Jesus said he would send us a Comforter.

 Just think for a moment what that means.
 The Holy Spirit is your defense attorney.
 How amazing is that!
 I have a friend who was on trial for a crime he says he didn’t commit, but his lawyer caved into the Prosecuting Attorney and did not argue the case very convincingly.
 As a result, he lost the case and my friend ended up in prison.

-This is one of those situations when a better lawyer might have made a big difference.
 He did not defend his client very well.

 I’ve talked to my friend about “hiring” the Holy Spirit as his defense attorney.
 After the proverbial eye-roll and “Yeah, right!” he was willing to listen.